PA Online Sports Betting: Pennsylvania Sports Betting Guide

 PA sports betting is now legal, in both retail and online form.

 Pennsylvania became the seventh state to introduce legalized sports betting following the landmark US Supreme Court decision of 2018 we’ll get into in more detail later in this guide.

-This page has everything you need to know about sports betting in Pennsylvania.
+On this page, you will find all the information you need to know to get started with legal sports betting in PA today.
 We give a thorough overview of the current situation of sports betting in the state, including:

 - Where residents of the Keystone State can go to place their sports bets.

 - A rundown of the current sports betting laws in Pennsylvania.

 - A look at the history of gambling and sports betting for some context on the current situation.

 - The best online sportsbooks and betting sites available in Pennsylvania.

 - A look at what the future holds for legal online sports betting in the Keystone State.

 If you’re wondering whether sports betting is legal where you live, we’ve got legal sports betting guides for every US state in the country.